ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - Age
     - Impairment defined as eGFR less than 60.
 No suspected confounding by race

 Assume a lognormal distribution of uncertainty within the confidence intervals reported in the table above.
-See the `Treatment Modeling Strategy`_ section for instructions on how to sample from this distribution.
+See the `5.3.3.2 Treatment Modeling Strategy`_ section for instructions on how to sample from this distribution.
 For the effect of cytogenetic risk among Black simulants (HR=1), sampling from a distribution is not required and a value of 1 should be used for all draws.

 For implementation in the model, each dichotomous risk factor exposure level will need a PFS and OS hazard ratio relative to the time-varying baseline hazard rate, obtained from the multiple myeloma cause model (rather than the opposite risk factor exposure level as shown above).
 The following steps describe how to derive these hazard ratios and how to appropriately apply them to a simulant's baseline hazard.